How Can I Tell if My Dog Has a Slipped Disc?

 Signs your dog has a slipped disc can vary from mild neck or back pain to permanent paralysis.
 Here are some warnings that your dog needs immediate medical attention:

-Grading Scale for a Dog with Slipped Disc Symptoms
+Grading Scale for a Slipped Disc in Dogs

-The severity of the condition of a dog with slipped disc symptoms is assessed on a grading scale of 1-5:
+The severity of the condition of a dog with a slipped disc is assessed on a grading scale of 1-5:

 Grade 1

-The dog is only experiencing pain, without any neurologic deficits.
+The dog is only experiencing pain, without any neurological deficits.

 Grade 2